Matthewacon/cx/README.md

  return 0;
 }
 ```
-Using `CX::va_list_t&` resolves of the aforementioned issues and produce portable code that behaves identically,
+Using `CX::va_list_t&` resolves of the aforementioned issues and produces portable code that behaves identically,
 regardless of the platform that you are compiling for.
 Furthermore, `CX::safe_va_arg<T>(CX::va_list_t&)` performs static
 checks on the type `T`, to prevent UB from arising at runtime.
 ```cpp